Beyond Scalar Rewards: Dense Feedback for LLM Policy Synthesis in Sequential Social Dilemmas: Introduction

 \section{Introduction}

-Sequential Social Dilemmas (SSDs)~\citep{leibo2017multi} are multi-agent environments where individually rational behavior leads to collectively suboptimal outcomes, e.g., they are the multi-agent analog of the prisoner's dilemma, extended to temporally rich Markov games.
-Standard multi-agent reinforcement learning (MARL) struggles with SSDs due to credit assignment difficulties, non-stationarity, and the vast joint action space~\citep{busoniu2008comprehensive}.
+Sequential Social Dilemmas (SSDs)~\citep{leibo2017multi} are multi-agent environments where individual rational behavior leads to suboptimal collective outcomes, that is, they are the multi-agent analog of the prisoner's dilemma, extended to Markov games with temporal structure.
+Standard multi-agent reinforcement learning (MARL) struggles with SSDs due to the difficulty of credit assignment, non-stationarity, and vast joint action spaces~\citep{busoniu2008comprehensive}.

-Recent advances in large language models (LLMs) open a fundamentally different approach: rather than learning policies through gradient-based optimization in \emph{parameter space}, an LLM can directly \emph{synthesize programmatic policies} in \emph{algorithm space}: writing executable code that implements complex coordination strategies such as territory division, role assignment, and conditional cooperation.
-This paradigm, related to FunSearch~\citep{romera2024mathematical} and Eureka~\citep{ma2024eureka}, sidesteps the sample efficiency bottleneck of MARL entirely: a single LLM generation step can produce a sophisticated coordination algorithm that would require millions of RL episodes to discover.
+The recent advances in large language models (LLMs) have opened a different approach: rather than learning policies with gradient-based optimization in parameter space, the LLM can generate a code-based policy in algorithm space, that is, writing an executable program that implements complex coordination strategies such as territory division, role assignment, conditional cooperation, and more coordination patterns.
+This paradigm is related to FunSearch~\citep{romera2024mathematical} and Eureka~\citep{ma2024eureka}, and avoids the sample efficiency bottleneck of MARL because just one LLM generation step can design a sophisticated coordination algorithm that would require millions of RL episodes to discover, thanks to the LLM's prior knowledge and reasoning capabilities.

-A critical question arises when using iterative LLM synthesis: \emph{what feedback should the LLM receive between iterations?} The intuitive assumption is that richer feedback enables better policies: showing the LLM explicit social metrics (equality, sustainability, peace) should help it navigate social dilemmas.
-We test this hypothesis across two frontier LLMs and two canonical SSDs, and find that the intuition is correct: providing dense social feedback consistently matches or exceeds sparse scalar reward.

-The mechanism is that social metrics act as a \textbf{coordination signal}.
-In the Gathering environment, equality information helps the LLM discover that territory partitioning eliminates wasteful competition, and that aggression is counterproductive.
-In Cleanup, sustainability and equality metrics help the LLM calibrate the number of agents assigned to the costly but socially necessary cleaning role, yielding up to $54\%$ higher efficiency than sparse feedback.
-Across both games and both LLMs, dense feedback also produces higher equality and sustainability without sacrificing efficiency.

-\paragraph{Contributions.} \begin{itemize}[nosep,leftmargin=*] \item We formalize \emph{iterative LLM policy synthesis} for multi-agent SSDs, where an LLM generates Python policy functions evaluated in self-play and refined through feedback (Section~\ref{sec:framework}). \item We introduce \emph{feedback engineering} as a design axis, comparing sparse (reward-only) vs.\ dense (reward + social metrics) feedback (Section~\ref{sec:feedback}). \item Across two SSDs and two frontier LLMs, we show that dense feedback consistently matches or exceeds sparse feedback on all metrics, with social metrics serving as a coordination signal rather than a distraction (Section~\ref{sec:experiments}). \item We identify and characterize \emph{direct environment mutation} attacks, a class of reward hacking where LLM-generated policies exploit the mutable environment reference to bypass game mechanics entirely (Section~\ref{sec:adversarial}). \end{itemize}